GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

-I'm an account manager with the goal of becoming a software developer.
-I started working in the tech sector 2 years ago, and it inspired me to pursue a more technical role and a career change.
-I began exploring and learning more about web development and coding in my spare time.
-I enjoyed creating and learning new things so much I decided to take it more seriously pursue my lifelong passion for technology.
-I'm currently enrolled in the [Get Coding](https://www.getcoding.ca/) program and have pusblised my first project Hero's Log, a character and quest tracking app for players of the board game HeroQuest.
+As an account manager, I've always harbored a lifelong passion for technology.
+Two years ago, I ventured into the tech sector, and this experience inspired me to pursue a more technical role and make a career change.
+I began exploring web development and coding in my spare time, and it quickly affirmed how much I enjoy creating and learning new things.
+This excitement drove me to take my passion more seriously. and pursue a career change.
+I'm currently enrolled in the [Get Coding](https://www.getcoding.ca/) program and have pusblised my first project, Hero's Log, a character and quest tracking app for players of the board game HeroQuest.

 ### 💻 Projects
 - [Hero's Log - HeroQuest Companion App](https://greynewfie.github.io/heros-log/)